Destination Run: Medellin Botanical Gardens, Colombia

 As in any large city, tourists should be smart with their valuables and be aware of their surroundings.
 Most robberies and pickpockets are crimes of opportunity so avoid flashing expensive items, placing things in outer pockets or walking alone at night.
 Homicides and kidnappings should not be of concern for tourists.
 In the last 3 years, the low number of homicides involving foreigners have been a result of involvement in illegal activity or resisting a robbery.

-- Jardín Botánico: the Free Medellín Botanical Gardens, Blog Post, Jul 09, 2017 ,
+- Jardín Botánico: the Free Medellín Botanical Gardens, Blog Post ,

-- Weather and Climate in Medellín: The City of Eternal Spring, Blog post, May 25, 2017 ,
+- Weather and Climate in Medellín: The City of Eternal Spring, Blog post ,